buhrmi/buhrmi/README.md

 ## Hi there

-I'm a full-stack developer from Germany, currently living in Da Nang, Vietnam.
+I'm a full-stack developer from Germany, currently living in Da Nang, Vietnam, available for hire.

 I specialize in developing **native-feeling, offline-capable web apps** using Ruby on Rails, Svelte, Capacitor.js, and a sweet selection of my own open source packages:

 - [Inertia X](https://github.com/buhrmi/inertiax)<br>
-  Inertia X is a drop-in replacement for Inertia's client-side adapter, adding the `<Frame>` component, inspired by Hotwire's Turbo Frames.
+  Inertia X is a drop-in replacement for Inertia's Svelte adapter, adding the `<Frame>` component, inspired by Hotwire's Turbo Frames.

 - Inertia X NavStack (coming soon)<br>
   A component library offering buttery smooth native-like multi-modal navigation on mobile and in browsers.